chazgeppetto/chazgeppetto.github.io/_posts/2023-05-20-just-a-little-scrape.markdown

 Each year I run a small NFL "Pick 'Em" competition for friends and family.
 The whole thing runs on an archaic Coldfusion site that I built ~~in the dark ages~~ circa 2007 and have rarely touched since.
 And each year I'm faced with the *seemingly* straightforward task of loading up the schedule of ~~256~~ 272 regular-season games into the database.

 This never goes smoothly.
 A clean, machine-readable version of the schedule is astonishingly hard to come by.
-Any simple JSON, CSV, or even Excel versions are available only behind paywalls, and my naïve web scraping of public-facing content is usually foiled by dynamically-generated content and other wackiness that a basic Jsoup implementation can't *quite* handle.
+Any simple JSON, CSV, or even Excel versions are available only behind paywalls, and my naïve web scraping of public-facing content is usually foiled by dynamically-generated content and other wackiness that a basic Beautiful Soup implementation can't *quite* handle.

 ## Enter: Chaz